UpStride/tutorial/README.md

 # Tutorials

-This repository contains examples and step by step guide on:
+This repository contains three tutorials that use the upstride engine.
-* How to use UpStride Engine
-* Examples on how to adapt the code to your project
+* *Simple network*: this is a basic example on how to train a simple convolutional neural network (CNN) using the upstride engine.
+We also provide guidance on how to easily convert your own neural networks (NNs) from real to hyper-complex using the upstride layers.
+* *Deep complex networks*: this tutorial shows how to reproduce the seminal paper of Trabelsi et al., called "Deep Complex Networks" (DCN), using the upstride engine and [upstride's classificatio API](https://github.com/UpStride/classification-api).
+* *Quaternion transformers*: This tutorail provides a simple codebase that showcases how to implement and use a quaternion-valued transformer networks for the popular tasks of sentiment analysis and neural machine translation.

+## Pre-requisites

+All the tutorials in this repository require Python 3.6 or later.

 ## Installation

-There are 2 ways to setup the environment.
+Before diving into the examples, let's set up the environment!

+If you wish to install the required packages directly on you machine, follow *method 1*.
+If instead you wish to work in a docker container, use *method 2*.

 __Method 1__

 > pip install -r requirements.txt

 If you have access to the upstride_python repository then you would need to append the `PYTHONPATH="local_path_where_the_upstride_python_repo" python train.py` before invoking the python script.
-This is required so that you can import upstride modules without import errors.
+This is required so that you can correctly import upstride modules.

-or

-you could perform `pip install -e .` from the root of the upstride_python directory which would install the python engine in the users' python environment.
+Alternatively, you could perform `pip install -e .` from the root of the upstride_python directory which would install the python engine in the users' python environment.
 This way any changes made to the upstride_python directory can be quickly tested or validated.

-Only Python 3.6 or later is supported.

 __Method 2__